Our Frequently Asked Questions may assist researchers using the Reading Room

 - What is the Scholars' Room?
 Can I access it?

 The Scholars’ Room is an area in the Baillieu Library reserved for the exclusive use of University of Melbourne Scholars, Visiting Scholars and Friends of the Baillieu Library for private study purposes.
 It is located on Level 3 of the Baillieu Library.

 A key is required for entry into the Scholars’ Room, which should remain locked at all times to ensure only eligible visitors can gain access.
 Keys can be obtained from staff at the information desk on the ground floor of the Baillieu Library.
 When obtaining a key, you will be asked to provide a current form of photo identification.

 If the information desk is unavailable for any reason, keys can also be obtained by seeing staff on the reference desk at the Reading Room located on Level 3 of the Baillieu Library.
 When obtaining keys from the Reading Room, the same procedure as above applies.

 The Scholars’ Room is available for access during the Baillieu Library opening hours.
 When you have finished using the Scholars’ Room, keys must be returned to the desk from which they were collected.
 Upon returning your key, your identification will be reissued.
 Please note that the Reading Room hours differ from those of the Baillieu Library.
 If keys have been obtained from the Reading Room reference desk, we ask that you please return the key before the Reading Room closes.
 Please see Reading Room’s opening hours.

-- Can I order photocopies of collection material from the Reading Room?
+- Can I request photocopies of collection material from the Reading Room?